MAnalytics/mywebTemplate/content/project/internal-project/index.md

 In spatial analysis, it is often required to **modify** (as in the example of an administrative unit) or **create** (as in the example of a non-administrative unit) some of these units, based on a given geographical specification.
 The following subsection will introduce two tools and how to download them.

-# 1. Spatial grid creator:
+# 1. Spatial grid generator:
 This tool creates a regular grid system over a geographical space.
 The tool requires a user to supply a spatial boundary of an area (in Esri format - .shp) and specify the grid size.
 The tool detects the spatial extent of the boundary and automatically create a system of regular grids, of the size specified, over the area.
 Below are examples regular grid systems of varying sizes, created by this tool, over the City of Chicago.

 **Insert figs. here:**